Star Trek: Discovery season 1: Broadcast and streaming

 Star Trek: Discovery premiered at the ArcLight Hollywood on September 19, 2017.
 The first episode aired in a "preview broadcast" on CBS in the United States on September 24, and was made available for free on CBS All Access along with the second episode (which required an All Access subscription).
 Subsequent first-run episodes, making up the first chapter of the season, were streamed weekly on All Access through November 5.
 The second chapter streamed from January 7 to February 11, 2018.

 CBS Studios International licensed the series to Bell Media for broadcast in Canada, and to Netflix for another 188 countries.
 In Canada, the premiere was broadcast on September 24, 2017, on both the CTV Television Network and on the specialty channels Space (English) and Z (French) before being streamed on CraveTV, with subsequent episodes just broadcast on Space and Z before streaming on CraveTV.
 In the other countries, Netflix released each episode of the series for streaming within 24 hours of its U.S. debut.
 This agreement with CBS also saw Bell and Netflix acquire all previous Star Trek series to stream in their entirety.

 In August 2020, CBS announced that it would be broadcasting the full first season of Discovery beginning on September 24, 2020, alongside other older or acquired series, due to the lack of television content available to the network due to the COVID-19 pandemic.
 Also in September, ViacomCBS announced that CBS All Access would be expanded and rebranded as Paramount+ in March 2021.
 Existing episodes of the season remained on Paramount+ along with future seasons of the series.
 In November 2021, ViacomCBS announced that it had bought back the international streaming rights to Discovery from Netflix effective immediately.
+In August 2023, Star Trek content was removed from Crave and the season began streaming on Paramount+ in Canada.
+It would continue to be broadcast on CTV Sci-Fi and be available on CTV.ca and the CTV app.